christianp/behind-the-design-of-numbas/source/pattern-matching.rst

 So, we need a pattern-matching system which operates on mathematical expressions with all of their structure, not strings.
-This isn't a new idea: most computer algebra systems, such as Mathematica and Maple, are fundamentally pattern-matching and rewriting systems.
+This isn't a new idea: most computer algebra systems, such as Mathematica and Maple, are fundamentally pattern-matching and term-rewriting systems.

 The problem is that how the algorithms in those systems work on a technical level isn't well documented, and because Numbas runs entirely